All data presented courtesy of the Environment Agency and Met Office (Crown copy right

-Looking at a regional picture across the East Anglian chalk, GW levels remain at Below Normal / Normal levels
+Looking at the regional picture across the East Anglian chalk, GW levels are now classed as Normal compared to

 Springs and River flows:

-The main spring and second spring at the Ivel Springs nature reserve (upstream of culvert) in Baldock started to flow on 1 st January
+The second spring at the Ivel Springs nature reserve (upstream of culvert) in Baldock started to flow on 1 st January

 Water from the Ouse is transferred at Offord into Grafham Water.

-Recovery of reservoir stocks in Grafham Water is slow with the reservoir currently being currently only 64% full (blue
+Recovery of reservoir stocks in Grafham Water remains slow with the reservoir currently only 75% full (blue line on